-The New Start program offers a combination of elearning, blended learning and teacher directed credit courses for Six Nations and New Credit students.
-All grade and program pathways are made available for students 16 yrs of age to up to 21 years of age.
-The program is offered at our alternative learning environment located at 2319 3rd.
-Line with transportation provided.
+The New Start program offers a combination of elearning / blended learning and teacher directed credit courses for Six Nations and New Credit students.
+All grade and program pathways are made available for students 16 yrs of age to adult.
+The program is offered at our alternative learning environment at the New Credit Plaza with transportation provided.

-NATIONS
+NATIONS / NUVISION

-The NATIONS program offers a combination of elearning/blended learning and teacher directed credit courses for Six Nations and New Credit students.
+The NATIONS/NUVISION program offers a combination of elearning/ blended learning and teacher directed credit courses for Six Nations and New Credit students.
 Students between the age of 13 and 17 years may participate in Grade 9 and 10 Locally Developed or Applied courses.
-The program is offered at our alternative learning environment located at 2319 3rd.
-Line with transportation provided.
+The program is offered at our alternative learning environment located in Ohsweken with transportation provided.